d-zucho/obsidian_the_grind/Apps or Websites To Make Money.md

 		- copywriting framework: AIDA
 		- Blog Idea / Outline
 - invideo - use photos for ai to generate money making videos -- can use for youtube shorts, tik tok, facebook reels

+## Easy Income Streams

+- dividends - look at companies with biggest dividends
+	- go with "dividend king stocks"
+- print-on-demand
+- real estate investing such as :
+	- REITS
+	- fundrise
+- affiliate marketing
+- blogging with affiliate marketing